SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Let-vs-Var.md

 [stream language="RO" videoId="489371334/07bcadb0ba"  /]
 [/video-vimeo]

-When we create a variable, we use `cammelCase`, which means that the variable starts with a **lowercase letter** and each subsequent word is with a c**apital letter**.
+When we create a variable, we use `camelCase`, which means that the variable starts with a **lowercase letter** and each subsequent word begins with a **capital letter**.

-Names are also case sensitive.
+Names are also case-sensitive.

 To be valid, the variable must start with either a **letter** or an **underscore**, but cannot begin with a number.